Rolpa District: Geography and climate

 Rolpa is drained southward by the Madi Khola from a complex of 3,000 to 4,000 meter ridges about 50 kilometers south of the Dhaulagiri Himalaya.
 This mountainous barrier historically isolated Rolpa by encouraging travelers between India and Tibet to detour to follow easier routes to the east or west, while east–west travelers found easier routes to the north through Dhorpatan Valley, or to the south through Dang Valley or along the Mahabharat Range.

 Demographics

+At the time of the 2021 Nepal census, Rolpa District had a population of 234,793.
+10.26% of the population is under 5 years of age.
+It has a literacy rate of 75.63% and a sex ratio of 1137 females per 1000 males.
+35,376 (15.07%) lived in municipalities..

+Khas people make up a majority of the population with 55% of the population, of which Khas Dalits are 17% of the population.
+Hill Janjatis make up 44% of the population, of which Magars are 43% and are the largest single community in the district.

-At the time of the 2011 Nepal census, Rolpa District had a population of 224,506.
-Of these, 86.1% spoke Nepali, 10.8% Magar, 2.6% Kham, 0.3% Gurung and 0.1% other languages as their first language.
+At the time of the 2021 census, 85.03% of the population spoke Nepali, 13.10% Magar Kham and 1.03% Magar Dhut as their first language.
+In 2011, 86.1% of the population spoke Nepali as their first language.

-In terms of ethnicity/caste, 43.4% were Magar, 33.9% Chhetri, 12.3% Kami, 3.6% Damai/Dholi, 2.3% Sanyasi/Dasnami, 1.1% Hill Brahmin, 0.9% Thakuri, 0.8% Sarki, 0.5% other Dalit, 0.5% Gurung, 0.2% Newar, 0.1% Badi, 0.1% Musalman and 0.2% others.

-In terms of religion, 85.2% were Hindu, 11.7% Buddhist, 1.7% Christian, 0.7% Prakriti, 0.1% Muslim and 0.6% others.

-In terms of literacy, 59.3% could read and write, 3.2% could only read and 37.5% could neither read nor write.